-To summarize our approach to such an analogy, consider a local patch $S$ of spacetime, which we may view as a fibration $\varphi:S\to [t_0,t_1]$ of spatial slices over an interval of time $[t_0,t_1]$.
-In such a case, we may view $S$ as a \emph{cobordism}, i.e., as representing the \emph{process} of the spatial slice $S_0=\varphi^{-1}(t_0)$ evolving over time into the spatial slice $S_1=\varphi^{-1}(t_1)$.
-As such, in general relativity, the objects encoding evolution over time are of the same class of entity as the objects which are evolving over time, as $S$, $S_0$ and $S_1$ are all manifolds.
+To summarize our approach to such an analogy, first consider a local patch $S$ of spacetime, which one may view as a fibration $\varphi:S\to [t_0,t_1]$ of spatial slices over an interval of time $[t_0,t_1]$.
+As in topological quantum field theories, we may view $S$ as a \emph{cobordism} \cite{Atiyah88,Ba06}, i.e., as representing the \emph{process} of the spatial slice $S_0=\varphi^{-1}(t_0)$ evolving over time into the spatial slice $S_1=\varphi^{-1}(t_1)$.
+As such, in general relativity, the local objects encoding evolution over time \emph{are of the same class of entity} as the objects which are evolving over time, as $S$, $S_0$ and $S_1$ are all manifolds.